botsync/volta/README.md

 * volta_teleoperation - Control the robot using keyboard or Joystick.
 * volta_rules - Contains rules that ensures the USB peripherals are binded correctly

-### For volta to use in Gazebo simulation - https://github.com/botsync/volta_simulation

 ## Steps to Launch Volta :

 ### 1. Mapping an environment with Volta